jbloomlab/dms_tools/docs/index.rst

 The :ref:`programs` installed as part of `dms_tools`_ allow you to easily analyze and visualize deep mutational scanning data; `dms_tools`_ also comes with a :ref:`pythonapi`.

-One strength of `dms_tools`_ is that it analyzes deep mutational scanning data using a principled Bayesian framework that avoids the `statistical bias inherent in ratio estimation`_.
-Another strength is that it enables easy construction of plots that provide compact and intuitive visualizations of the results.

 `dms_tools`_ is suited for the following analyses:

     1) You have measured the effects of all single codon (or amino-acid or nucleotide) mutations to a gene, and wish to quantify the *preference* of each site for each identity.
 You can do this using :ref:`dms_inferprefs`, and visualize the results using :ref:`dms_logoplot`.